guardian/contributions-frontend/README.md

 npm run devSetup
 ```

-A ~~good~~ way to check everything is setup correctly is to run the tests
+A way to check everything is setup correctly is to run the tests

 ```
 npm test
 ```

-For development you'll also need the following commands:
+For development you'll may need the following commands:

 **Compile assets**

+_This is optional as it is handled by `sbt devrun`_

 ```
 npm run compile